-Candace McLaren Lanham is a litigator who assists clients facing regulatory scrutiny, particularly under Titles VI and VII, Title IX, the Clery Act, and in civil white collar enforcement actions.
-Drawing on a 21-year legal career, which includes experience as an investigative and compliance manager in both state and federal government and at a university, Candace provides proactive consultation and guidance, risk management advice, and in-house training and instruction particularly to colleges, universities and independent K-12 schools, as well as to companies and individuals employed in highly regulated industries.
-When these clients face claims, she also leads investigations, provides analyses of risks, and, when necessary, defends these clients in government investigations and litigation.
+Candace McLaren Lanham is an investigator, litigator and compliance professional who assists clients facing regulatory scrutiny, particularly under Titles VI and VII, Title IX, the Clery Act, and in civil white collar enforcement actions.
+Drawing on a nearly 25-year legal career, Candace provides proactive consultation, risk management advice, and in-house training to colleges, universities, and independent K-12 schools, as well as to companies and individuals employed in highly regulated industries.
+When these clients face claims, she also leads investigations, analyzes risk, and, when necessary, defends targets through investigations and in litigation.

-Candace developed her understanding of the deep level of government scrutiny that institutions of higher education and independent K-12 schools face, in part, from her former role as the Director of the U.S. Department of Education's Clery Act Compliance Division.
-In this role as the nation's top Clery Act compliance officer, Candace directed and monitored the implementation of and adherence to related policies and procedures through a nationwide compliance program.
-She also reviewed and edited investigative reports; conducted training sessions on Clery compliance, investigative strategies, and report writing; and assisted with the development of internal processes and electronic databases to monitor non-compliance.
-During her seven years as Director of the New York City Department of Education’s Office of Special Investigations, Candace directed and supervised investigations into allegations of financial fraud, standardized testing fraud, physical and verbal abuse of students, and other forms of misconduct or criminality lodged against the department’s public school employees.
+As the nation's top Clery Act compliance officer, Candace directed and monitored the implementation of and adherence to related policies and procedures through a nationwide compliance program.
+Similarly, during her seven years as director of the New York City Department of Education’s Office of Special Investigations, Candace directed and supervised investigations into allegations of fraud, theft, physical and verbal abuse of students, and other forms of misconduct lodged against public school employees.

-Candace’s public sector experience also includes a decade of service as an Assistant District Attorney with the Manhattan District Attorney's Office, where she investigated, secured grand jury indictments for, and tried hundreds of cases involving allegations of fraud, grand larceny, domestic violence, sexual assault, and a myriad of other crimes before juries and judges.
-In doing so, she conducted interviews of victims and witnesses; prepared civilians and members of the NYPD for grand jury testimony and direct- and cross-examination; interviewed defendants upon arrest and in proffer sessions; conducted bail, pre-trial, SORA, and sentencing hearings; and negotiated plea bargains.
+And as a street crimes, sex crimes, and homicide prosecutor with the Manhattan District Attorney's Office, Candace investigated, secured grand jury indictments for, and settled or tried hundreds of cases.
+In doing so, she conducted interviews of victims and witnesses; prepared civilians and members of the NYPD to testify; interviewed defendants upon arrest and in proffer sessions; and negotiated plea bargains.